 Indoor climbing walls are nearly ready at a workout space targeted to open late this month or in early January on Eastern Market's northern edge -- if state health restrictions on gyms are lifted.

-Angled walls with hand grips and footholds at DYNO Climbing and Fitness are the city's largest set of simulated cliffs for those who want to test their reach, agility and strength on 75 rope routes ascending up to 45 feet.
+Angled walls with hand grips and footholds at DYNO Detroit are the city's largest set of simulated cliffs for those who want to test their reach, agility and strength on 75 rope routes ascending up to 45 feet.
 There also are ropeless "boulders" rising 12 to 15 feet above foam padding.

 It's the city's first full climbing gym for all levels.
 Wayne State University and the downtown YMCA have more limited walls for beginners.